Taiwan’s Energy Supply: The Current State and The Long-Term Forecast

 To combat global warming and reduce carbon dioxide emissions, the energy industry is evolving toward more renewables.
 Being a small island with frequent earthquakes and seasonal tornados, nuclear power is not a viable option for Taiwan.
 With the goal of reducing carbon dioxide emissions and improving air pollution without nuclear power, Taiwan must be innovative and faces many challenges when trying to maintain a stable energy supply.

-This talk started with an overview of the current power industry in Taiwan.
+This talk will start with an overview of the current power industry in Taiwan.
 The renewable energy policy that the government is pushing will be covered.
 Possible outcomes of this energy innovation endeavor will be discussed.